 Reviews of The Best Car Subwoofers

-And, assuming you have enough available space in your vehicle, it’s one of the highest quality, yet reasonably priced dual 12" subwoofer box you can buy.
+And, considering you have enough available space in your vehicle, it’s one of the highest quality, yet reasonably priced dual 12" subwoofer box under $200.

 This unit combines two powerful, hard hitting 12 inch subwoofers - rated at 200 watts each - in a sealed enclosure, which is 400 watts RMS (Root Mean Square) for the entire enclosure.